michelleran/TrojanCheckInOut/README.md

 * Each update record must be in the following format: `U`,`<NAME_OF_BUILDING>`,`<MAX_CAPACITY>`
   * Replace `<NAME_OF_BUILDING>` with the name of the building that you wish to update
   * Replace `<MAX_CAPACITY>` with the new maximum capacity.
 This **must** be an integer.

-An example csv file by the name of `example_csv.csv` can be found in the root directory
+An example CSV file by the name of `example_csv.csv` can be found in the root directory